mbuist/mbuist/README.md

 - 👋 Hi, I’m Mary.
 - 👀 I’m interested in part time jobs and internships.
 - 🏫 I'm currently a sophomore majoring in computer science and physics.
-- 📫 How to reach me - https://www.linkedin.com/in/mtbuist/.
+- 📫 How to reach me - mary.buist@rutgers.edu.
+- 🌐 Check out my personal website and small business - mtbuist.com.

 <!---
 mbuist/mbuist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.